-The State can assist in the permitting process by participating in and facilitating meetings between water providers or municipalities and regulatory agencies.
-The TWDB will also be providing technical reviews associated with brackish groundwater production zone operating permits as required by House Bill 722 from the 86th Texas Legislature.
-The bill's stated intent was to provide greater access to brackish groundwater by simplifying permitting procedures.
+The State can assist in the permitting process by facilitating meetings between water providers or municipalities with state agencies.
+The TWDB can help direct stakeholders to the appropriate agencies.
+The TWDB can also provide technical reviews associated with brackish groundwater production zone operating permits to support simplifying permitting procedures and providing greater access to brackish groundwater.

-• Informing public entities of funding opportunities
+Informing public entities of funding opportunities

 The State can assist by informing public entities of funding opportunities.
-The TWDB can continue to support cities, counties, utility districts, and other political subdivisions by informing them of the TWDB loan and grant programs and providing low-interest loans for water supply projects, including seawater and brackish desalination projects.
+The TWDB can continue to support cities, counties, utility districts, and other political subdivisions by informing them of the TWDB and federal loan and grant programs, including new funding available through the Texas Water Fund, and providing low-interest loans for water supply projects, including seawater and brackish desalination projects.